bmanojsai/NewsLetter/README.md

 This project uses the following npm packages along with node package.

-playwright - for webscrapping
+playwright - for webscrapping<br>
-axios - for api call
+axios - for api call<br>
-fs - for file handling like downloading a images,pdf etc path - for combining paths form-data - to generate and send the pdf through a post api call in multipart/form-data format.
+fs - for file handling like downloading a images,pdf etc<br>
+path - for combining paths<br>
+form-data - to generate and send the pdf through a post api call in multipart/form-data format.<br>

 The email server is located in the following docker => https://hub.docker.com/r/giribabu2000/mail-server